MDGrey33/Nur/README.md

 ## Usage
 1. Add openai api key to credentials
 2. Add confluence credentials to ./credentials
 3. Add project absolute path to ./confiduration
+4. To listen to slack create slack app and add bot_user_id to ./configuration
-4. Run the main.py file
+5. Run the main.py file and follow the menu